javaee/security-api/README.md

 # About

-Welcome to the security-api project.
+Welcome to the Java EE Security API project.
+This project provides the API code for JSR-375, the Java EE Security API.

-# Javadocs
+Click [here](apidocs/index.html) for the most latest (1.0 pre-release) javadocs.

-You can find javadocs for the Java EE Security API [here](apidocs/index.html)
+For more information about JSR-375, please see the main JSR-375 page at https://javaee.github.com/security-spec/.

 # IMPORTANT!